udontur/turix/README.md

 - [ ] hyprland: hyprscroller
 - [x] helix: configure
 - [x] helix: hackatime for hack club
+- [ ] rebuild: Make the rebuild script detect which machine's name to use

 ### 🎇 Features that I have no idea how to add
 - [ ] Set default applications without crashing home manager (mime apps list does crash it)
 - [ ] Make zen declarative (thinking of copying the firefox profiles automatically)